catseye/Xoomonk/README.markdown

     g := perimeter* & { x := 13 y := 6 }
     print g.result

-Xoomonk 0.1 had slightly more sophisticated semantics for unsaturated stores.
+Xoomonk 0.1 had slightly more sophisticated semantics for unsaturated stores than Xoomonk 1.0 has.
+Specifically, there was a (fuzzy) idea that a variable could be "unresolved", that is, assigned a value derived from variables which were unassigned.
+Xoomonk 1.0 simplified this to assigned variables having the value 0 until the store is saturated, and a store being saturated when all of its unassigned variables have been given a value, even if some assigned variables are used in the block before they have ever been assigned.
+Xoomonk 1.0 also dropped the idea that the main program was a block.

-(TODO: describe them here.)  `$` was an prefix operator rather than a Special Name, but having `$` refer to a global namespace was both simpler and allowed the Special Name `^` for accessing the lexically enclosing store to be removed.
+In addition, in Xoomonk 0.1, `$` was an prefix operator rather than a Special Name, and the Special Name `^` allowed access to the lexically enclosing store of a block.
+While there is a certain elegance to this, it was deemed overkill, and in Xoomonk 1.0, `$` was changed to a Special Name which referred to a global store (which can be used to communicate values between scopes without messing about with lexically enclosing "upvalues".)

-Xoomonk, as a project, is also an experiment in _test-driven language design_.
-As you can see, I've described the language with a series of examples, written in (something close to) Falderal format, each of which could be used as a test case.
-This should make implementing an interpreter or compiler for the language much easier, when I get around to that.
+Xoomonk, as a project, was also an early experiment in _test-driven language design_.
+When Xoomonk 0.1 was released, the language was described only with the set of examples (above) written in Falderal format, each of which both illustrates some aspect of the language, and is used as a test case.
+When a reference interpreter was implemented for Xoomonk 1.0, this made implementation much easier.
+(Since Xoomonk 0.1 was released, I've used this technique successfully for several other languages as well.)

 Happy malingering!